x95castle1/tanzu-application-platform-cheat-sheet/README.md

 ## Inspect Reconciliation Status Using Kapp

 If you exclude a package after performing a profile installation which included that package, the accurate package status will not reflect immediately through `tanzu package installed list -n tap-install`. kapp cli's app-change is a good way to get up-to-date reconciliation status, including timestamp.
-This can be done by issuing `kapp app-change list -a tap-ctrl -n tap-install` (where tap-ctrl is the kapp managed app name).
+This can be done by issuing `kapp app-change list -a tap-ctrl.app -n tap-install` (where tap-ctrl is the kapp managed app name).

   <details>
     <summary>Sample List of App Changes</summary>

   ```
-  ➜ kapp app-change list -a tap-ctrl -n tap-install
+  ➜ kapp app-change list -a tap-ctrl.app -n tap-install
   Target cluster 'https://10.213.79.10:6443' (nodes: unicorn-control-plane-wxhk5, 5+)

   App changes